kmpf/uap/doc/source/index.rst

 --------------------

-The ``submit-to-cluster.py`` script determines which tasks still have to be carried out and submits the jobs to a GridEngine cluster by calling ``qsub``.
+The ``submit-to-cluster.py`` script determines which tasks still have to be carried out and submits the jobs to a GridEngine cluster via ``qsub``.
 Dependencies are passed to ``qsub`` via the ``-hold_jid`` option, which means that jobs that depend on other jobs won't get scheduled until their dependencies have been satisfied.
 The file ``qsub-template.sh`` is used to submit jobs, ``#{ }`` fields being substituted with appropriate values.
+Each submitted job calls the ``run-locally.py`` script that actually tells the pipeline what to do.

 The file ``quotas.yaml`` can be used to define different quotas for different
 systems: